Skip to content

 United KingdomQatar

-The IRGC's toll system on the Strait of Hormuz is operational.
-Ships pass through a 5-mile channel between Larak and Qeshm islands — inside Iranian territorial waters — where IRGC personnel hail them on VHF radio, verify transponder data, and negotiate passage fees reaching $2 million per vessel 1.
-Payment is accepted in cash, cryptocurrency, or barter 2.
-Approximately 90 vessels transited with IRGC clearance in the first two weeks of March 3.
+The IRGC's toll system on the strait of Hormuz is NOW reportedly operational, according to Lloyd's List Intelligence and Al Jazeera.
+Ships transit a 5-mile channel between Larak and Qeshm islands inside Iranian territorial waters.
+IRGC personnel hail vessels on VHF radio to verify transponder data before granting passage.
+Tolls reach $2 million per vessel, negotiated individually, payable in cash, cryptocurrency, or barter.
+Approximately 90 vessels transited with IRGC clearance in the first two weeks of March.

 Iran's Aerospace Force chief faces revolt from subordinates who call launch operations 'near-suicidal,' as the corps loses four senior figures and 300 field commanders in a single week.